querkmachine/FSForms/_components/date-of-birth.md

 ### Mobile devices

 The addition of `inputmode="numeric"` and `pattern="[0-9]*"` force Android and iOS respectively to use numeric keyboards for these fields.
 The latter attribute additionally validates that the input is numberic, if client-side validation is available.

+### Internationalisation

+The separation of the date into individual day, month and year inputs makes it clear to how they are expected to provide the date without enforcing one particular format.
+The separation also removes ambiguity introduced through browser's differing implementations of the `date` input type, which can require input in an unexpected format if the user's device is misconfigured.